 Parent Academy for Student Success (PASS) is a FREE program that is open to all Westminster Public Schools parents, including Spanish speakers.
-PASS helps you open the door to opportunity for your children, by giving you the knowledge and skills to help your student be ready for life after high school.
-Based on a program that has benefitted students and families for more than 30 years, PASS teaches you how to help your child prepare for career and college, beginning as early as elementary school!
+PASS helps you open the door to opportunities for your children by giving you the knowledge and skills to help your student be ready for life after high school.
+Based on a program that has benefited students and families for more than 30 years, PASS teaches you how to help your child prepare for their career and college, beginning as early as elementary school!

 WPS PARENTS - Do you want to learn how to help your kids be prepared for high school and beyond?
 Come get important information from PASS!

 During this difficult time, it is very important to stay connected with the school and learn more about all WPS has to offer.
 You can graduate from PASS from the comfort of your computer!

 Contact Claudia Glascock, PASS Coordinator for more information: